EDMdesigner/EDMDesigner-API-Example-PHP-Admin/README.md

 #### Parameters (you should post):
   * name {String} /REQUIRED/ The name you want to give to the new group
-  * featureSwitch {Object} The features that available for users belong to this group.
-Please note that now it doesn't has any function, but later there will be a list of possible features which you can choose from.
+  * featureSwitch {Object} The features that are available for users belong to this group.
+Please note that now it doesn't have any function, but later there will be a list of possible features which you can choose from.

 ####Answer
 An object containing the MongoDB _id of the newly created group: